sinhapallavi1012-R/Food-Delivery-Snowflake-Analytics/developer-notes.md

-Assessment version FD&A. Uses different naming conventions and sample entities.
+Assessment FD&A. Uses different  naming conventions and sample entities.